-March 8th is International Women’s Day, an opportunity for us to collectively celebrate women’s achievements while calling for a more gender-balanced world.
+March 8th is International Women’s Day, an opportunity for us to collectively celebrate women’s achievements who chose to challenge cancer!
 The Fight to End Cancer (FTEC) has always featured at least one female fight, since its inception, which more often than not turns out to be the “Fight Of The Night”.
-FTEC2020 will be featuring three female bouts, the most we’ve ever had on one card!
-Although only one hand will be raised at the end of the fight, each of these women will exit the ring victorious as we become one step closer to ending cancer in our lifetime.
+Although only one hand is raised at the end of the fight, each of these women have exited the ring victorious as we became one step closer to ending cancer in our lifetime.

 Countless women have dedicated their lives to ending cancer.
 Let’s celebrate International Women’s Day, with the Women Of The Fight To End Cancer by taking a look at some of their incredible stories…

 “I am commonly asked why I choose to “fight” cancer.
 The truth is, there are so many causes out there that need to be supported and one day I hope to fight for all of them.
 I fight cancer as these diseases continue to attack those who mean the world to me – my community.

 The Fight To End Cancer started as an outlet through which I could bring together all of my passions: boxing, business and entertainment.
 Developing this unique fundraising event allowed me the ability to try to fulfill my dream of building a stronger, healthier community.